 The Messiahs last journey to Jerusalem

 The ministry of the Messiah begins with his baptism, and ends in Jerusalem, following the Last Supper with his disciples.
 The final visit to Jerusalem begins with the Messiahs triumphal entry into Jerusalem.
 The Gospels provide more details about the final ministry than the other periods, devoting about one third of their text to the last week of the life of the Messiah in Jerusalem.
-This is just how important the events of that week are.
+This is just how important the events of that week are as that week culminates in the fulfillment of the Easter Feasts.
 You need therefore to be careful in your understanding to seek the truth.

-It is this final week that is critical to the Salvation Plan for mankind as it is the fullfilment of the Spring Feasts.
-If we wish to understand the Salvation Plan we need to understand the events that surround that final week, and the meaning of Spring Feasts that culminated in the the Messiahs sacrifice and resurrection.
-If you wish to understand the end of time, then the you will need to udnerstand the Autumn Feasts.
+It is this final week that is critical to the Salvation Plan for mankind, if we wish to understand the Salvation Plan we need to understand the events that surround that final week, and the meaning of Spring Feasts that culminated in the the Messiahs sacrifice and resurrection.
+If you wish to understand the events at the end of time, then the you will need to understand the Autumn Feasts.

 When the Messiah neared Jerusalem, He knew His mission was almost finished.
-As they traveled He warned His disciples that He would soon be put to death, and after three days and three nights He would rise again (there is particular significance to 3 days and 3 nights - it is related to a custom that someone was not really dead until after 3 days and 3 nights - sorry, but the traditional story of 2 nights, a full day and 2 part days does not meet the requirements of this custom, it merely enables the Messiahs crucifixion to be aligned to pagan fertility rituals.
+As they traveled He warned His disciples that He would soon be put to death, and after three days and three nights He would rise again (there is particular significance to 3 days and 3 nights - it is related to an Israeli custom that someone was not really dead until after 3 days and 3 nights - sorry, but the traditional story that many denominations teach of 2 nights, a full day and 2 part days does not meet the requirements of this custom, it merely enables the Messiahs crucifixion to be aligned to pagan fertility rituals.

 Matthew 12:40 “For as Jonah was three days and three nights in the stomach of the great fish, so shall the Son of Aḏam be three days and three nights in the heart of the earth.